Extraction

 julia> e(jss[2])

-ERROR: IncompatibleExtractor at path [:a]: This extractor does not support missing values!
+ERROR: IncompatibleExtractor at path [:a]: this path contains missing data not supported by this extractor!
 See the `Stable Extractors` section in the docs.

 There are multiple ways to deal with this problem: